-Our second Strategic Theme is to recruit more downstream stakeholders to help accomplish our mission.
-In general, stem cell treatments have not yet captured the intense interest of the pharmaceutical and biotechnology industries or venture capitalists to the same extent as other classes of therapeutics.
-Similarly, there is not the same efficiency in pulling stem cell treatments from early stage research into more translational activities as exists for traditional pharmaceuticals, such as small molecules.
-This lack of "pull" created an asymmetry in the development continuum of stem cell treatments that disproportionally hinders the pushing efforts of CIRM.
-While much of this effect can be explained by regulatory challenges or the differences in business models that arise when the therapeutic is a stem cell treatment, part of this imbalance appears to be tied to a lack of usable information available to potential collaborators.
-Under this plan, CIRM will initiate programs that actively connect various sources of downstream demand with our stem cell treatment technologies, thus shifting the "push-pull" equation in favor of more progress.
+Our second Strategic Theme is to recruit more downstream stakeholders to our mission.
+In general, stem cell therapies have not yet captured the intense interest of the pharmaceutical and biotechnology industries or venture capitalists to the same extent as other classes of therapeutics.
+Similarly, there is not the same efficiency in pulling cell therapies from early stage research into more translational activities as exists for traditional pharmaceuticals, such as small molecules.
+This lack of "pull" had created an asymmetry in the development continuum of cell therapies that disproportionally hinders the pushing efforts of CIRM.
+While much of this effect can be explained by regulatory challenges or the differences in business models that arise when the therapeutic is a cell therapy, part of this imbalance appears to be tied to a lack of usable information available to potential collaborators.
+Under this plan, CIRM will initiate programs that actively connect various sources of downstream demand with our cell therapy technologies, thus shifting the "push-pull" equation in favor of more progress.

 The last Strategic Theme deals with regulatory burden.
-A striking 70% of CIRM stakeholders identified the FDA as the number one impediment to achieving the mission.
+A striking 70% of CIRM stakeholders identified the U.S. Food and Drug Administration (FDA) as the number one impediment to achieving the mission.
 Perhaps this is because there have been no stem cell treatments approved (nor are any near approval) in the United States despite the conduct of stem cell clinical trials for more than two decades.
-While effective regulation and oversight of all therapies, including stem cell treatments, is clearly necessary and desirable to protect patients' interests, stem cells present unique challenges that the current regulatory paradigm does not adequately address.
+While effective regulation and oversight of stem cell therapies is clearly necessary, stem cells present unique challenges that the current regulatory paradigm does not adequately address.